Vengadesh2007/AI-Plant-Doctor/README.md

 ✅ Result

-CRUD operations were successfully performed on plant data.
+CRUD operations were successfully performed.

-🔹 EXPERIMENT – 2
-Collection Creation & Dropping
+🧪 EXPERIMENT – 2: Collection Creation & Dropping
 🎯 Aim

-To create and drop a plant collection.
+To create and drop a collection.

 💻 Query
 use aiPlantDoctorDB